HassanAmirii/Creaty/README.md

 Click the checkbox next to a task to mark it as complete or incomplete.

 Click the delete button (x) to remove a task from the list.

-### Visuals

-The application's interface is clean and straightforward, designed for an easy user experience.

 ### Technologies Used